SAIPRAJWIN/CIVIC-ISSUES/README.md

 4.  **Set up the MySQL Database:**
     * Log in to your MySQL server.
     * Create a new database for the project.
-The application is configured to use the name `janconnect_ai`.
+The application is configured to use the name `civicsense_ai`.
         ```sql
-        CREATE DATABASE janconnect_ai;
+        CREATE DATABASE civicsense_ai;
         ```

 5.  **Configure Database Connection:**